 - Ergonomic assessment (posture, comfort, space for child, support, padding, view) 10%

-i-Size car seat Best Buys must score 77% or higher.
+i-Size baby car seat Best Buys must score 77% or more.

-Group 1, 2 or 3 or toddler i-Size Best Buys (or any combinations of these groups) must score 74% or higher.
+Group 1, 2 or 3 or any combinations of these groups must score 74% or more.

-0% rated car seats will have performed so badly in parts of our crash tests that we will automatically downgrade the total test score to the lowest possible rating and make it an automatic Don't Buy.
-This can be because the seat is not up to withstanding the forces of a crash in a particular set up, or because part of the seat breaks or detaches during the crash tests.
+Car seats rated 0% will have performed so badly in parts of our crash tests that we will automatically downgrade the total test score to the lowest possible rating, and make it an automatic Don't Buy.
+This can be because the seat is not up to withstanding the forces of a crash in a particular set-up, or because part of the seat breaks or detaches during the crash tests.

 A good result in any other part of the tests cannot compensate for such a poor result.

-Don't Buy car seats – Find out which car seats you need to avoid and why
+Don't Buy child car seats – Find out which car seats you need to avoid, and why.

-Helping keep children safer for more than 50 years
+Helping to keep children safer for more than 50 years

-We constantly review the tests we carry out on child car seats and update them as required to keep them as thorough as possible.
+We constantly review the tests we carry out on car seats for babies, toddlers and children, and update them as required to keep them as thorough as possible.

-In 2011 we changed the car body we use for testing to more accurately reflect the current typical family car seat belt layout and design.
+In 2011 we changed the car body we use for testing to more accurately reflect the current seatbelt layout and design of a typical family car.

-In 2015, following the introduction of r129 car seat regulations in 2015, which run alongside r44.04, we revised our testing procedures and assessments again to those detailed on this page.
+In 2015, following the introduction of r129 car-seat regulations (which run alongside r44.04), we revised our testing procedures and assessments again to those detailed on this page.

-This means you should be aware of the date tested when you read each review and avoid direct comparisons pre-2015 reviews and those since.
+This means you should be aware of the date tested when you read each review, and avoid direct comparisons between pre-2015 reviews and those since.